Market & comparison education

 Orena press kit; Orena comparison hub

-The reader wants practical context about "What to check when AI-supported features shapes your app decision" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Buyer criteria: AI supported features" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step